kbirken/dbus-emf-model/README.md

 (see http://dbus.freedesktop.org for more details on D-Bus).

-NOTE: This project has moved to github.com/kbirken, because the original location (EclipseLabs / GoogleCode) will be closed in late 2015.
+NOTE: This project has moved to github.com/kbirken, because the original location (EclipseLabs / GoogleCode) has been closed in late 2015.

 ## Installation